 University of Nottingham, (2009-2012), BSc Biochemistry and Genetics

-My main research interest is to understand the molecular and cellular mechanisms involved in neurodegenerative disease, such as Alzheimer's disease and motor neuron disease.
+My main research interest is to understand the molecular and cellular mechanisms involved in neurodegenerative diseases, such as Parkinson's disease and motor neuron disease (MND).

-Currently, in Professor Peter Oliver's laboratory, I am investigating the protective function of an antioxidant protein called oxidation resistance 1 (Oxr1) and its potential use as a therapeutic target for amyotrophic lateral sclerosis (ALS).
-My DPhil is funded by the motor neurone disease association (MNDA).
+Then in 2014, I joined Professor Peter Oliver's group, where I investigated the protective function of an antioxidant protein called oxidation resistance 1 (Oxr1) and its potential use as a therapeutic target for MND.
+My DPhil was funded by the motor neurone disease association (MNDA).

 Currently, I am a postdoctoral scientist in the Wade-Martins Group.
 My research aims to improve our understanding of mitophagy in cellular models of Parkinson's disease with a particular focus on targeting deubiquitinase enzymes as a therapeutic approach.
 This work is in collaboration with Forma Therapeutics.